 Is Thailand permanently removing the 60-day visa-free stay?

-The Thai government approved the return to a shorter exemption on May 19, 2026, but the 60-day system remains applicable until the reform is published in the Royal Gazette.
-The return to a duration of around 30 days should apply after this official publication.
+The Thai government approved the return to a shorter visa exemption on May 19, 2026, but the 60-day system may still appear on some official or consular platforms until the reform is officially published and implemented.
+The return to a duration of around 30 days should apply after publication in the Royal Gazette and entry into force of the revised rules.

 Can travelers still enter Thailand without a visa?

 Travelers from eligible countries should still be able to enter Thailand without a visa.
-However, the future duration still needs to be officially confirmed, as some official and consular sources may still display 60 days until the reform is published and administrative updates are completed.
+However, the future duration still needs to be officially confirmed and applied, as some official and consular sources may still display 60 days until the reform is published and administrative updates are completed.

 Can you extend your stay in Thailand?